 What Is Estate Planning and Why Does It Matter?

-Estate planning is the process of preparing a legal plan for your incapacity and death, and it is crucial for anyone who want to care for themselves, their loved ones, and their assets at the end of the life.
+Estate planning is the process of preparing a legal plan for your incapacity and death, and it is crucial for anyone who wants to care for themselves, their loved ones, and their assets at the end of their life.
 If you’ve never created an estate plan, you may not know much about how the process works.
 As a law firm that specializes in estate and elder planning, here is a peek into our process for helping our clients create their estate plans.

 Our Four-Step Estate Planning Process: